Cons of using WordPress for an online business

 For bloggers primarily using WordPress to publish new articles and nothing else, the best long-term approach would be a static website.
 Static websites are way more secure and require much less maintenance than a typical WordPress website.
 A static website doesn’t need a web server, database, or a virtual machine to run.

 Static websites are very lightweight and really SEO friendly.
 Static websites load fast and therefore improve your overall user experience.
 Because static websites are just documents served over the internet, they can be cached easily by many hosting providers, making their load time even smaller.

 Most hosting providers even offer free hosting for static websites because of the lack of resources needed to run them.

-If you want to learn more about static websites, head to the article; Introduction to static websites.
+If you want to learn more about static websites, head to the article; Everything you need to know about static websites.